-The Transit Manual is the most comprehensive source of information on the common and the Union transit procedure.
+The Transit Manual is the most comprehensive source of information on the Union and the common transit procedure.
 As such, the manual is a tool to promote a better understanding of how the transit procedure works and the roles of the various participants.
 It is also a tool to better ensure a harmonised application of the transit provisions and an equal treatment of all operators.

-The manual is presented in nine main parts as follows:
+The manual has nine main parts as follows:

-The book contains the addresses of national co-ordinators and approximately 400 regional and local transit liaison officers.
+The Transit Network Adress Book contains the addresses of national co-ordinators and approximately 400 regional and local transit liaison officers.
 Part of its role is to allow regular dialogue with the operators at the national and local levels, and to facilitate their contacts with the Customs services over all aspects of the operation of the transit regimes.